What is Medicare Advantage?

 - Copays are often more than with Original Medicare, not less.
 People often believe Medicare Advantage plans cost less, but this is rarely the case.
-If you have retiree benefits from an employer that help cover some or all of your copays, your costs may be less.
+If you have retiree benefits from an employer that help cover some or all of your A copayment, also known as a copay, is a set dollar amount you are required to pay for a medical service...., your costs may be less.
 Also, if you are exceptionally healthy, and typically only see your doctor for your annual wellness exam, your overall costs may be less.

 What are the Different Types of Medicare Advantage Plans?